 Daily Cargo News’ current publishing stable includes the weekly newspaper, a website, a daily newswire, three different daily e-mail data reports, and an annual directory.
 In addition, we have an electronic data site detailing voyage information for all vessels calling in to Australian Ports.

 Australian Shipping & Maritime Industry Awards

 The Australian Shipping & Maritime Industry Awards have been held every November since 1995.
 There are 16 award categories which recognise achievements in liner trades, freight forwarding, maritime safety, project cargo, seafarers welfare, maritime services, supply chain and young achievement.

 Nominations are open to the general public thus any person may nominate another company, corporation, organisation or individual for any award.
-Winners of 14 of the awards are selected by a combination of votes from a judging panel consisting of industry peers and popular vote by the readers of Lloyd’s List Australia.
+Winners of 14 of the awards are selected by a combination of votes from a judging panel consisting of industry peers and popular vote by the readers of Daily Cargo News.
 The final two award winners, Newsmaker of the Year and the annual induction to the Australian Maritime Hall of Fame, are determined by the editorial staff of Daily Cargo News.

 Daily Cargo News participates in a number of staff and industry driven charity initiatives, most notably the annual Shipping Industry Golf Challenge.
 To date this event has raised over AUD$500,000 for the oncology unit at Westmead Children’s Hospital.